morrownr/USB-WiFi/home/FAQ.md

 2. How to Diagnose

-You can check if your system is aggressively putting the Wi-Fi card to sleep by disabling power management via the command line.
+You can check if your system is aggressively putting the Wi-Fi adapter or card to sleep by disabling power management via the command line.
 Open your terminal and do the following:

 Determine the name of your wireless interface by running ip link: